oahull0112/ESIFHPC4/HPGMG/README.md

 The sum of DOF/s over all jobs should be entered where specified in the sheet.

 Other content to be returned is as enumerated in the General Benchmark Instructions.

+## Running HPGMG on GPUs

+As of the time this repositery was created, there is only a cuda version of HPGMG that allows running HPGMG on GPUs.
+HPGMG-cuda source is provided as a git submodule.
+If you have access to a GPU enabled HPGMG for your hardware of choice, you can use that to report the metrics defined above.